Raymond James lifts Telefonaktiebolaget L M Ericsson ADR [ERIC] price estimate. Who else is bullish?

-5G consumers three times more likely to switch provider because of poor connectivity experiences at major venues such as stadiums, arenas and airports.

-Over the last 12 months, ERIC stock dropped by -24.32%.
-The one-year Telefonaktiebolaget L M Ericsson ADR stock forecast points to a potential upside of 22.73.
-The average equity rating for ERIC stock is currently 2.46, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 10909039 shares changing hands.
+Over the past one week, the price volatility of Telefonaktiebolaget L M Ericsson ADR stands at 2.61% while the volatility over the past one month is 1.92%.

-The market cap for the stock reached $14.61 billion, with 3.07 billion shares outstanding and 3.07 billion shares in the current float.
-Compared to the average trading volume of 8.61M shares, ERIC stock reached a trading volume of 10624266 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ERIC stock reached $14.64 billion, with 3.07 billion shares outstanding and 3.07 billion shares in the current float.
+Compared to the average trading volume of 8.82M shares, ERIC reached a trading volume of 10909039 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ERIC shares is $6.16 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ERIC stock is a recommendation set at 2.46.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.